‘Alaskan Bush People’ Rumors: As Cancellation And ‘Fake’ Rumors Swirl, The Brown Family Helps With A Case

-You have to hand it to the Brown family, the stars of the hit TV show Alaskan Bush People: they know how to keep their names in the news.
+You have to hand it to the Brown family, the stars of the hit TV show Alaskan Bush People: They know how to keep their names in the news.
 And there’s no better example of this than in the latest Alaskan Bush People rumors, which suggest that they played an integral part in a recent true crime story that featured a missing girl.

 We’re all for heroics, so many congratulations and thanks go out to the Brown family for playing their part, however small, in making sure the girl got home safe and sound.